Official-Codaisseur-Graduate/lookbackr-server/README.md

 * Httpie (for testing endpoints)

 # Models and Relations
-The models which were used for the current project include;
+## The models which were used for the current project include;

 * Retro
-The Retro model contains a Name, Description, Active status and Done property
+    *The Retro model contains a Name, Description, Active status and Done property

 * User
-The User model contains a Username and a Done property
+    *The User model contains a Username and a Done property

 * Card
-The card model contains a Text and a Type (being either sad, mad, glad, stop, start or keep) property
+    *The card model contains a Text and a Type (being either sad, mad, glad, stop, start or keep) property

-The relational maping between the aforementioned models is as follows;
+## The relational maping between the aforementioned models is as follows;

 * Retro
-`Retro.hasMany(Card)`
-`Retro.hasMany(User)`
+    *`Retro.hasMany(Card)`
+    *`Retro.hasMany(User)`

 * User
-`User.hasMany(Card)`
+    *`User.hasMany(Card)`

 # Api Resources

+User can test the following endpoints in the backend by making requests via httpie to either your local server `localhost:5000` or the heroku server `https://salty-shelf-72145.herokuapp.com`
+## Note:
-User can test the following endpoints in the backend by making requests via httpie to either your local server `localhost:5000` or the heroku server `https://salty-shelf-72145.herokuapp.com` (NOTE: this heroku server link may not be valid by the time you test.
-If thats the case be sure to setup your heroku server <instructions on how to do so can be seen on THINGS TO NOTE BEFORE TESTING ENDPOINTS point 4.>).
+This heroku server link may not be valid by the time you test.
+If thats the case be sure to setup your heroku server <instructions on how to do so can be seen on THINGS TO NOTE BEFORE TESTING ENDPOINTS point 4.>.
 Furthermore, examples on how to make request (via your localserver) are illustrated below the respective endpoints.

-THINGS TO NOTE BEFORE TESTING ENDPOINTS:
+## THINGS TO NOTE BEFORE TESTING ENDPOINTS:
 1. Make sure to have the httpie module installed first before testing.
 Use `npm install httpie` to install the relevant module.

 2. If your testing locally, make sure to have your postgres database set-up and properly linked via sequelize.
 The standard format used for this project was `docker run -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=secret -d postgres`